 Gunderson launched three vessels, including two eighty-thousand barrel articulated tank barges.

 Gunderson–home to some of the most innovative marine and rail designs–remains the location with the largest side-launch ways on the West Coast and the market leader in intermodal railcar production.

-Gunderson is opening an exhibit at the Oregon Rail Heritage Center!
+Gunderson opened an exhibit at the Oregon Rail Heritage Center!
 The exhibit will run from February 2019 through February 2020.
 Entrance is free - come check it out!